wadmp/wadmp.github.io/src/gen3/explanations/permissions/README.md

 ## Permissions Behaviour

-Permissions regarding Companies and Users behave according to this rules:
+Permissions regarding Companies and Users behave according to these rules:

 * A user can not edit his own permissions.
-* A user may not add himself into any company.
+* A user may not add himself to any company.
-* A user can remove himself from a company if that company contains at least 1 other Company Admin, and if the user has "Edit Users" permission on the company that he is leaving.
+* A user can remove himself from a company if that company contains at least one other Company Admin and if the user has "Edit Users" permission on the company he is leaving.
-* User may always edit his own profile information (email, name, etc.), no matter what permissions he has.
+* User may always edit his profile information (email, name, etc.), no matter his permissions.
 * A user may remove another user from a company only if the change initiating user has "Edit Users" permission on that company.
-* A user may edit profile informaion (email, name, etc..) of another user only if the change initiating user has "Edit Users" permission for at least one of the companies that the user is in.
+* A user may edit another user's profile information (email, name, etc.) only if the change-initiating user has "Edit Users" permission for at least one of the companies the user is in.

 ## Permissions Description